 The fitting parameter $\lambda_i$ is then assigned to each frame (time point) within this interval.
 The resulting time series of growth rate are shown in Fig.~\ref{fig:S3-1}(d-f), corresponding to the cell length series in Fig.~\ref{fig:S3-1}(a–c).

 From the estimated time series, we calculate growth rate statistics for all cells.
 The probability density function of $\lambda$ is shown in Fig.~\ref{fig:S3-2}(a).
 This distribution has a main peak around $1.15$~\(\mu\)m·hr\(^{-1}\).
-We note a tiny peak near zero indicating growth arrest, contributed by the cells filtered out during data preprocessing in Sec. \ref{prep} of this supplementary material.
+We note a tiny peak near zero indicating growth arrest, contributed by the cells filtered out during data preprocessing in Sec.~\ref{prep}.

 The growth rate is a key indicator of cellular physiology state.
 To address whether the physiology state of the cells are stable over the $27$ hours experiments, we analyzed the growth rate statistics across different experimental periods.
 The probability density function collapse well, as shown in Fig.~\ref{fig:S3-2}(b), indicating stable physiological state.